Anomalous Delete Sequence: Ransomware Preparation & Data Destruction Risk

 What happens if this is abused

-• Files deleted across multiple SharePoint sites and OneDrive simultaneously, affecting collaborative documents across teams
+• Files deleted across multiple SharePoint sites and OneDrive simultaneously, affecting collaborative documents across teams and reducing the scope of what is recoverable from version history

 When this is expected or acceptable